haydnwebdev/python-simple-rsi-technical-indicator/README.md

 A simple RSI technical indicator example programmed in Python.

-This program was based on an old video tutorial on YouTube that needed to be fixed.
-I fixed the errors, including some additional features, and it now works.
+This program was based on an old video tutorial on YouTube by @NeuralNine that needed to be updated to work.
+Full credit to @NeuralNine for the orginal video and code.
+I simply fixed the errors, including some additional features, and it now works.

 Features added include:
 * Allow the user to input a ticker symbol of their choice.